Ebrahim-Saad/RAGineer/README.md

-# AI Assistant
+# RAGineer

-A FastAPI-based AI assistant that provides intelligent responses and file handling capabilities.
+An LLM-based project, aims to be a good point to start for any RAG application or AI Agent, Designed for maximum efficiency and scalability.

 ## Features

+### NOTE: the project is in it's development phase, some of the following features aren't ready yet.

+- Various database options
+- Various LLM setups for generation/embeddings
-- File upload and processing with chunked streaming
+- Support for basic files upload and processing with chunked streaming
-- AI-powered responses using LangChain (under development)
-- Secure file validation and storage (under development)
+- Secure file validation and storage
-- RESTful API endpoints
+- RESTful API endpoints using FASTAPI
 - Environment-based configuration

 ## Prerequisites